 Ascorbic Acid with Bioflavonoids

 Bioflavonoids, or flavonoids, are natural compounds found in plants.
 Most vitamin C-rich fruits and vegetables are full of these beneficial compounds.
-Since they are antioxidants, just like vitamin C, they are thought to improve the efficacy of the supplement.
+Since they are antioxidants, just like vitamin C, they are thought to enhance the efficacy of the nutrient in the body.

 Liposomal Vitamin C

 Liposomal vitamin C is yet another form of this essential nutrient that mixes synthetic ascorbic acid or a mineral ascorbate with a vegetable oil.
-The idea is that the fat helps in the absorption of the ascorbic acid.
+Emulsifiers are added to disperse the oil in tiny spheres that surround the water-soluble vitamin C. Theoretically, the fat layer helps cells absorb more of the ascorbic acid, as our cells are surrounded by a fat-soluble membrane.

 Whole-Food Vitamin C

-All of the C supplements above are made with synthetic ascorbic acid as their base ingredient.
+All of the types of C supplements above are made with synthetic ascorbic acid as their base ingredient.
 Only whole-food vitamin C supplements are derived strictly from plants.
-In the case of Pure Radiance C®, vitamin C is derived from 11 of the most vitamin C-rich fruits and berries that nature has to offer, including organic camu camu, acerola cherries, and rose hips.
+In the case of Pure Radiance C®, vitamin C is derived from 12 of the most vitamin C-rich fruits and berries that nature has to offer, including organic camu camu, acerola cherries, and rose hips.

-Why is this important?
+If synthetic and naturally occurring vitamin C are chemically the same, why is this important?
 Because whole foods contain so much more than just ascorbic acid.
-Natural ascorbic acid is always connected to a multitude of other compounds wherever it is found in nature.
-Many of the health benefits we associate with vitamin C come from not only ascorbic acid but also from the synergistic interaction of numerous phytonutrients including bioflavonoids, polyphenols, catechins, anthocyanins, rutin, and enzymes.
+In nature, ascorbic acid is always connected to a multitude of other compounds.
+Many of the health benefits we associate with vitamin C come from not only ascorbic acid but also from the synergistic interaction of numerous phytonutrients in whole foods including bioflavonoids, polyphenols, catechins, anthocyanins, rutin, and enzymes.

 Synergy of the Whole

-Several studies on the antioxidant activity and protective effects of synthetic ascorbic acid versus foods rich in vitamin C are in favor of food sources.
-In a famous 2007 study in the British Journal of Nutrition, researchers looked at the effects on oxidative stress of synthetic vitamin C (150 mg) and blood orange juice (containing 150 mg of vitamin C).
-A statistically significant increase in resistance to oxidative damage was measured in test subjects who ingested the blood orange juice.
-Since vitamin C in fruits is delivered in a matrix of food compounds, the authors propose that such compounds may act synergistically with vitamin C to confer the protective benefit.
+Several studies on the antioxidant activity and protective effects of synthetic ascorbic acid versus food-based vitamin C give the points to nature.
+In a famous 2007 study in the British Journal of Nutrition, researchers looked at the effects on oxidative stress of synthetic vitamin C (150 mg) vs. blood orange juice (containing 150 mg of vitamin C).
+A statistically significant increase in resistance to oxidative damage was measured in participants who drank the blood orange juice.
+Since vitamin C in fruits is delivered with a family of bioactive compounds, the authors propose that such compounds act synergistically with vitamin C to confer the protective benefit.

 How Can You Tell If a Supplement Is from Whole Foods?

-When you look at the supplement facts panel on the label, next to the words “Vitamin C,” in parenthesis, it will say what form the vitamin is in.
+When you look at the Supplement Facts panel on the label, next to the words “Vitamin C,” in parentheses, it will say what form the vitamin is in.
 Most of the time you’ll see ascorbic acid or a mineral ascorbate like calcium ascorbate or sodium ascorbate.

-If the vitamin C is derived from an organic food source, though, it will list what the food source is.
-On the Pure Radiance C label for example, it says “Vitamin C (from organic fruit & berries blend).”
-It then lists all of the organic fruits and berries that were used to yield the nutrient.
+On the other hand, if the vitamin C is derived from an organic food source, you’ll see the fruit or vegetable source listed in parentheses.
+In Pure Radiance C label you will see “Vitamin C (from organic fruit & berries blend)", including a list of all of the organic fruits and berries that provide vitamin C.

 Don’t Forget Organic

 There’s one last important thing to keep in mind.
-If your vitamin C supplement is made from fruit, it is certainly natural.
-But if that fruit was grown using pesticides and herbicides, it will still be full of chemicals.
+If your vitamin C supplement is made from fruit, it may be natural.
+But if that fruit was grown using synthetic pesticides and herbicides, it’s hardly as nature intended.
 To make absolutely certain you are getting the most pure and natural vitamin C available, it should not only be made from whole-foods, it should also be certified organic and have the USDA Organic seal on the label.